 General Judson W Bishop -- 1889

-Michael has studied American military history since his early teens ….. that would be nearly 50 years!
+Michael has studied American military history since his early teens ….. that would be some 50 years!
 Service in the US Navy at the end of Vietnam created in him a desire to honor those who have sacrificed for our freedoms.
 More than a decade ago, while working as a Postmaster, Michael responded to an invitation to speak on the Civil War to a group of students at a local school.
 The rest as he says “is history”.

 Combining his public speaking with writing, Michael weaves story upon story from the very pages of our nation’s past.
 His interest in the War Between the States has led him to publish three books on this chapter of the American saga.
 His first novel, Northern Colors, released in 2009 was followed in 2010 by a historical non-fiction work, The Boys of Wasioja and Wisconsin Iron, a deeply personal novel of duty and dedication.
 Released in October of 2011 is Colors in the Air, a World War II novel about a young Bombardier in the 8th Air Force and his bride back in Minnesota.

 Michael's "Colors" series follows the Weldon family through several generations.
 Along with Northern Colors and Colors in the Air is Colors in the Earth, on World War I. Journey with the first Doughboys as they go "Over There" to France and combat against the armies of Kaiser Wilhelm.